apolopena/Yubikey-WSL-SSH/README.md

 - Code-signing certificates (different repos/products)
 - Per-environment separation (dedicate slots by project/org/env)

 YubiKey 5 series hardware keys also have 3 OpenPGP slots:

 - **Slot 1 (Signature)** – Sign files, emails, Git commits.
 - **Slot 2 (Encryption)** – Decrypt emails/files.
 - **Slot 3 (Authentication)** – General login/authentication (not used for SSH in this guide, since SSH will be handled via PIV slots with PKCS#11 for better compatibility and slot management).

-Later in the guide we will use OpenPGP slot 1 for GitHub GPG-verified commits
+Later in the guide we will use OpenPGP slot 1 for GitHub GPG-verified commits.

 ## Remove YubiKey PIN defaults
-If you have not already done so, secure your YubiKey PIN and PUK
+If you have not already done so, secure your YubiKey PIN and PUK.

 #### PIN